Botanical And Natural Dyes

 Balinese spirituality in colors

-Religious beauty of balinese pigments
+The religious beauty of balinese pigments

 In Balinese belief, true beauty carries taksu — the unseen spiritual radiance that gives life to a creation.